-The headstand is just one of several inversion poses that balance hormones and calm your mind, "Yoga Journal" reports.
-Inversions are also particularly beneficial for your thyroid, heart and lungs.
-For the headstand, place your arms in a triangle pattern on the mat, with your fists together as the top point of the triangle and each elbow out as the triangle's side points.
+HOW TO DO IT: Place your arms in a triangle pattern on the mat, with your fists together as the top point of the triangle and each elbow out as the triangle's side points.
 Place the top of your head in the center of the triangle on the mat, keep your neck and upper back muscles released, and gently kick up into a headstand, evenly distributing your weight between the top of your head and your forearms on the mat.
-Use a wall for support if needed.
+Use a wall for support, if needed.

-The salutation seal, or Anjali Mudra, is a pose that gives a boost to your pineal and pituitary glands, Yoga: Love to Know explains.
-Sit in the simple cross legs pose while you inhale, bringing your palms together in front of your chest and your thumbs resting on your sternum.
+HOW TO DO IT: Sit in an easy cross-legged pose while you inhale, bringing your palms together in front of your chest and your thumbs resting on your sternum.
 Slightly bow your head forward, then push your sternum into your thumbs as you lengthen your back and elongate the back of your arms.